 Diagnosis

-Prior to 2011 there was no DNA test to confirm a diagnosis of Bohring-Opitz Syndrome.
-Geneticists relied on making a clinical diagnosis by recognizing the distinguishable physical characteristics in the appearance of the child, and with the aid of clinical research.
-Now it is possible to confirm the BOS diagnosis with a genetic DNA test (whole exome sequencing, or whole genome decoding).
+Prior to 2011, geneticists relied on making a clinical diagnosis by recognizing the distinguishable physical characteristics in the appearance of their patients.
+In 2011, researchers at the Radboud University Nijmegen medical center used “next generation sequencing” to find the genetic cause of Bohring-Opitz Syndrome.
+Since then, it has been possible to confirm the BOS diagnosis with a genetic DNA test (whole exome sequencing, or whole genome decoding).

 A selection of diagnostics labs for clinical testing ASXL1: